emulvihill/wglmolview/README.md

 Written and maintained by Eric Mulvihill (eric@snazzyrobot.com)

 ## What it is?
-It is an open source _Ecmascript5 + WebGL compatible PDB viewer_.
+It is an open source _ECMAScript 5 + WebGL compatible PDB viewer_.
 Just insert into your web page, point it to a PDB file and it will display it in glorious 3 dimensions.

 + written in _Typescript_ (0.83 preview) and utilizes the wonderful _three.js_ 3D support library written by MrDoob.

 + supports interactions such as:
-- zooming/rotating
+   + zooming/rotating
-- Selecting atoms for identification
+   + Selecting atoms for identification
-- Selecting multiple atoms for calculating distance, bond angle or torsion angle.
+   + Selecting multiple atoms for calculating distance, bond angle or torsion angle.

 + Licensed under Apache license which was chosen for friendliness to most personal and commercial applications. (giving back improvements is always appreciated though)